brysontyrrell/Serverless-Examples/readme.md

 S3 File Processing
 ------------------

 A basic application that will process file uploads to an S3 bucket.
+Using the embedded copy of `requests` within the `botocore` module, the Lambda sends the successfully parsed JSON to an external HTTP destination.

 This app leverages the `Filter` option for S3 Events to only process uploaded JSON files and will ignore any other file type.
 Use filters to process different files using different dedicated Lambda functions.

 MacAdmins 2018 Links